LukoJohnson/alltheguides/docs/atm9tts/faq.md

 ---

 ???+ Abstract "Gameplay FAQs"
 	???
+Question "There's a ghost/easter egg that appears every few minutes!"
+		The ghost is from Corail Tombstone, you can disable by doing `/tbgui` locate the ghost toggle under effect.
+This toggle will only show if your GUI scale is set to 4.

+		If you want to prevent the ghost/easter eggs and all other Corail holiday events **permanently**, you can download [BadCorailNoHolidays](https://legacy.curseforge.com/minecraft/mc-mods/badcorailnoholidays), if you want keep some events enabled, it does have a config at `atmInstall/configs/badcorailnoholidays-common.toml`.

+	???
 Question "How do I get pebbles?
 Right clicking dirt doesn't do anything!"
 		You need to shift-right click dirt to get pebbles.